 Rust Belt Barbering

-A single page website that gets right to the point.
+A single-page website that gets right to the point.
 Blink and you’ll miss it.

 You can book using the booking plugin, call or drive up there.
 That’s it.
 Simple and effective.
-As for design, the logo takes it all.
+As for design, the barbershop logo takes it all.

 Links to their social media also lead you to set up your appointment.
-It’s printed black on white.
+It’s printed in black on white.

 When you click the gallery, you’ll see the barbers in action, captured in a sepia-like all-seasons glow.
 They want to promote tradition and they succeed effortlessly.

 You’ll want to spend as much time on their incredible site as you do in their high-end Boston shop.
 You don’t want to mix them up with a simple haircut business because they’re much more than that.
-The moment you land on their site, you’ll be wondering what website template they used.
+The moment you land on their site, you’ll be wondering what barber website template they used.

 A signature barbershop for gentlemen.
-If you don’t like constant popups and moving elements, this colorful yet relaxed website design is for you.
+If you don’t like constant popups and moving elements, this colorful yet relaxed barber website design is for you.
 Tab by tab you will get the information you need.
 Each page gives you something new to discover, including how to find your way in the concrete jungle.
 Just follow the neon light.

-Some websites combine classical taste with originality, and this is one of them.
+The best barber websites combine classical taste with originality, and this is one of them.